fonttools/fonttools/scripting.md

 doc = DesignSpaceDocument()
 ```

 We want to create definitions for axes, sources and instances.
 That means there are a lot of attributes to set.
-The **DesignSpaceDocument object** uses objects to descibe the axes, sources and instances.
+The **DesignSpaceDocument object** uses objects to describe the axes, sources and instances.
 These are relatively simple objects, think of these as collections of attributes.

 * [Attributes of the Source descriptor](https://github.com/LettError/designSpaceDocument#source-descriptor-object-attributes)
 * [Attributes of the Instance descriptor](https://github.com/LettError/designSpaceDocument#instance-descriptor-object)